magic-wormhole/magic-wormhole/docs/server-protocol.md

 operator can get a sense of how many connections are succeeding and failing.
 The moods currently recognized by the Rendezvous Server are:

-* happy (default): the PAKE key-establishment worked, and the client saw a valid encrypted message from its peer
+* `happy` (default): the PAKE key-establishment worked, and the client saw at least one valid encrypted message from its peer
-* lonely: the client gave up without hearing anything from its peer
+* `lonely`: the client gave up without hearing anything from its peer
-* scary: the client saw an invalid encrypted message from its peer, indicating that either the wormhole code was typed in wrong, or an attacker tried (and failed) to guess the code
+* `scary`: the client saw an invalid encrypted message from its peer, indicating that either the wormhole code was typed in wrong, or an attacker tried (and failed) to guess the code
-* errory: the client encountered some other error: protocol problem or internal error
+* `errory`: the client encountered some other error: protocol problem or internal error

-The server will also record "pruney" if it deleted the mailbox due to inactivity, or "crowded" if more than two sides tried to access the mailbox.
+The server will also record `pruney` if it deleted the mailbox due to inactivity, or `crowded` if more than two sides tried to access the mailbox.

 When clients use the `add` command to add a client-to-client message, they will put the body (a bytestring) into the command as a hex-encoded string in